Mylène Farmer discography

-Mylène Farmer is a French pop singer-songwriter that has released eleven studio albums, five compilation albums two of which are remixes ones, six live albums, sixty-six singles and seventeen home videos.
-She is referred to as the "Queen of French Pop" and has sold over 45 million records throughout her career.
+Mylène Farmer is a French pop singer-songwriter who has released twelve studio albums, nine compilation albums – three of which are remix albums – eight live albums, sixty-six singles and seventeen home videos.
+She is referred to as the "Queen of French Pop" and has sold over 35 million records worldwide throughout her career.
 Farmer was the first female artist in history to sell out the 80,000 capacity Stade de France two nights in a row.
 Ainsi soit je... was the best-selling album by a woman during the 80s decade in France.
 Les mots is the highest-selling greatest hits collection in French history.
 "Désenchantée" remains as the best-selling single by a female artist in France.
-Farmer has achieved 21 No. 1 hits including 58 Top 10 hits on SNEP, spending 39 weeks atop the chart (behind Céline Dion for any artists), and 15 No. 1 albums including a staggering 8 diamond-certified albums in France.
+Farmer has achieved 21 No. 1 hits including 58 Top 10 hits on SNEP, spending 39 weeks atop the chart (behind only Céline Dion for any artists), and 15 No. 1 albums including 8 diamond-certified albums in France.

 Her debut album, Cendres de lune, was released in April 1986 and contained her first hit single, "Libertine".
 The album was re-released in 1987 with "Tristana", another top ten single in France.
 On the French Albums Chart, Cendres de lune debuted in 1989, after the success of Farmer's second album, and peaked at number 39 in June 1989.
 In April 1988, Farmer released her second album, Ainsi soit je....
 Thanks to her first number-one single in France, "Pourvu qu'elles soient douces", the album topped the chart as well for two weeks in December 1988.
 It also contained three more hits: "Sans contrefaçon", "Ainsi soit je..." and "Sans logique".
 The album was certified Diamond in France and has sold 1.5 million copies there.
 It was followed by Farmer's first live album, En concert, which was released in December 1989 and became her second top ten album in France, reaching number nine in February 1990.
 Farmer's third studio album, L'autre..., was released in April 1991, led by her best-selling single, "Désenchantée", which topped the French Singles Chart for nine weeks and also charted in several other countries.
 The album spawned three more top ten hits: "Regrets", "Je t'aime mélancolie", and "Beyond My Control".
 With twenty weeks atop of the French chart, Diamond certification and 1.8 million copies sold, L'autre... became Farmer's most successful album to date.